varnishcache/varnish-cache/doc/sphinx/phk/10goingon50.rst

-Usually, when FOSS projects start, they are started by "devops", Varnish certainly did:  Dag-Erling ran a couple of sites with Varnish, as did Kristian, and obviously Anders and Aydun of VG did as well, so finding out if you improved or broke things during development didn't take long.
+Usually, when FOSS projects start, they are started by "devops", Varnish certainly did:  Dag-Erling ran a couple of sites with Varnish, as did Kristian, and obviously Anders and Audun of VG did as well, so finding out if you improved or broke things during development didn't take long.